A Brief Introduction to Rastafarianism

 An I-tal breakfast in Jamaica.
 Photo by Christina Xu on Flickr (CC BY-SA 2.0)

-One of the more obvious symbols of the Rastafarians are the dreadlocks on a Rasta’s head.
-They are said to represent the Lion of Judah and are in contrast to the straight, blond look of the white man and the establishment and in response to interpretations of passages from Leviticus 2 in the Bible.
+One of the more obvious symbols of the Rastafarians is the dreadlocks on a Rasta’s head.
+They are said to represent the Lion of Judah and are in contrast to the straight, blond look of the white man and the establishment, and in response to interpretations of passages from Leviticus 2 in the Bible.

-Another major symbol of Rastafarians are colours, specifically red, gold and green.
+Another major symbol of Rastafarians is colours, specifically red, gold, and green.
 These were taken from the Garvey movement and form the background of the Ethiopian flag.
-Red stands for the Rasta Church Triumphant but also the blood of the martyrs of Rasta.
+Red stands for the Rasta Church Triumphant, but also the blood of the martyrs of Rasta.
 The green represents the beauty and vegetation of Ethiopia, the promised land, and the gold symbolises the wealth of the homeland that shall be regained.

-The true Rasta also only eats I-tal food (think Halal for Muslims, Kosher for Jews and I-tal for Rastafarians).
-This is special food which never touches chemicals, is natural and not from cans.
-The food is cooked but served in the rawest form possible, without salts, preservatives, or condiments.
+The true Rasta also only eats I-tal food (think Halal for Muslims, Kosher for Jews, and I-tal for Rastafarians).
+This is special food that never touches chemicals, is natural, and not from cans.
+The food is cooked but served in the rawest form possible, without salt, preservatives, or condiments.
 Rastafarians are therefore vegetarians.
-Drink is anything herbal, such as tea and not unnatural such as liquor, milk, coffee and soft drinks.
+Drink is anything herbal, such as tea, and not unnatural, such as liquor, milk, coffe,e and soft drinks.

 southaddrican ratsa

-Rastafarian in Eastern Cape, South Africa.
+Rastafarian in the Eastern Cape, South Africa.
 Photo by South African Tourism on Flickr (CC BY 2.0)

 Where do Rastafarians Live in the World?

-Today the worldwide following of Rastafari is believed to be in the region of 1,000,000, with official branches in many countries including England, Canada, the Caribbean islands and America.
+Today, the worldwide following of Rastafari is believed to be in the region of 1,000,000, with official branches in many countries, including the UK, Canada, the Caribbean islands, and the USA.

 Photo of red, gold and green colours by Steve Johnson on Unsplash